woupiestek/typecoach/log.md

 # TypeCoach

+## 2024-11-01

+### time based

+Something like errors per minute.
+I think the idea is 150 strokes p/m but only one error for 200 strokes.
+I.e. 80s per error.
+Based on the total time measure, that ignores breaks.

+Now it would be nice if the error rate decreased more smoothly

 ## 2024-10-28

 I cannot understand how bad I am at typing.
 I've been at it for a year, and know